Linnaeus University

 Master in Media, Democracy and Human Rights

-The Master in Media, Democracy and Human Rights at Linnaeus University is a program for international students taught in English.
+About Master in Media, Democracy and Human Rights

 Linnaeus University in Sweden is a modern, internationally minded institution emphasising interdisciplinary study, innovation and sustainability.
 Established through a recent consolidation, the university serves a broad student community across faculties such as arts and humanities, health and life sciences, social sciences, technology and business.
 Programs range from undergraduate to doctoral levels, and the campus culture encourages collaboration across disciplines to address complex global challenges.